arthurlockman/gatool-ui/README.md

 #### Testing with a local `gatool-api` and custom Auth0:

 Create a new Auth0 Application, selecting the "Single Page Web Application" option On the settings tab set the "Allowed Callback URLs", "Allowed Logout URLs" and "Allowed Web Origins" to `http://localhost:3000` and save.
-If you Record the Client ID and domain.
+Record the Client ID and domain.
 The Client Secret is not needed for GATool.

 In Auth0, go to Actions -> Triggers.
 Select "Post Login".
 On the post-login page, add a custom trigger named "Add Roles".
 Replace the content with
 ```